FabioRosado/100DaysOfCode/log.md

 **Thoughts:**  Finished pybites challenge 04 - had issues with the tests so had to modify them, it might be an issue so submitted a PR to fix this.
 Started new course on how to build AI, have a lot of papers to read but the course seems pretty amazing!

 **Link to work:** [Pybites-04](/day-4/Pybites-04/usertweets.py)

+### Day 5: January 8, 2018 (Studying)
+##### Twitter data analysis Part 1: Getting Data, Course on AI,

+**Today's Progress**: Started working on pybites challenge 5.
+Read chapter 3 of Mastering Python and studied two papers: _Reinforcement Learning I: Introduction_ and  _Markov Decision Processes: Concepts and Algorithms_

+**Thoughts:**  Had a long day at work so the little down time I had I used to read about python and prepare my knowledge for the Course: Build an AI.